GuiEpi/mtcc/mtcc-back/README.md

 This project utilizes a number of powerful libraries and frameworks:

+- [Poetry](https://python-poetry.org/): A tool for dependency management and packaging in Python.

+- [deezer-python](https://github.com/browniebroke/deezer-python): A Python client for the Deezer API.

-- [FastAPI](https://fastapi.tiangolo.com/): A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-It's used as the backend framework for this project.
+- [FastAPI](https://fastapi.tiangolo.com/): A modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.

 - [pymediainfo](https://pypi.org/project/pymediainfo/): A Python wrapper for the MediaInfo library, which is used for extracting detailed information about media files.
-It's used in this project for music info extraction.

 - [Mako](https://www.makotemplates.org/): A super-fast templating language that borrows the best ideas from the existing templating languages.
-It's used in this project to render NFO files and presentations.